Petite Masion de la Grange

 |Further details indoors|

 The property is fully centrally heated and is perfect for out of season holidays.
 We meet our guests in the village and escort them to their lovely gite.
-We provide a welcome pack of a nice bottle of Bergerac wine,a crusty loaf from our baker,butter,fresh eggs from our hens,cheese,tomatoes,tea,coffee,sugar and milk.
-We also provide all soaps,washing powder, dishwasher tablets,fabric conditioner etc. All bedlinen,towels,tea towels etc are provided.
+We provide enough tea, coffee, milk and sugar to get you started as well as all necessary soaps, washing powder, dishwasher tablets, etc. All bedlinen,towels,tea towels etc are provided.

 We can advise on places to visit, great places to eat and can make reservations if required.